rackerlabs/docs-core-infra-user-guide/cloud_guide_intro/assumptions.rst

 -----------
 Assumptions
 -----------
-We wrote this guide for you, imagining "you" as someone who
+We wrote this guide for you, imagining "you" as someone who:

 * is already a Rackspace customer